abhikg-38/neural_net_arch/README.md

 # neural_net_arch
-An ML project implementing a versatile neural network architecture combining both wide and deep paths to handle a range of data patterns.
+This ML projects experiments with various Sequential and Wide and Deep neural network architecture approaches to tackle multiple datasets.
+Initially simple multi layered perceptrons are used for image classification tasks, after which more complex neural network approaches used for both regression and classification problems.
+Tensorboard is made thorough use of, variation of attributes across epochs is analyzed and noted.